hkspm-yp/Astro-e-calendar/README.md

 t1 = ts.utc(year, 1, 3) - 1/3
 ```

 Then, only data for 2 days will be generated.
 If it is the first time to run the program, internet connection is required for it to download the ephemeris (e.g.:DE440.bsp).
-If `ModuleNotFoundError` appears, install the python modules by typing/copying the following commands in Spyder’s console and press Enter.
+If `ModuleNotFoundError` appears, install the Python modules by typing/copying the following commands in Spyder’s console and press Enter.

 ```python
 pip install skyfield